datopian/markdownbased/content/howtos/edit-or-add-md-pages-locally.md

+---
-# How to edit or add Markdown-based pages locally on your computer
+title: How to edit or add Markdown-based pages locally on your computer
+---

 ## Intro

 In this How to, you will learn how to edit or add Markdown based pages locally on your computer.
 This offers a range of unique functions, including the ability to automatically link to other pages as well as a simple way to preview the site.

 ## Prerequisites

 - A github account
 - A github desktop app
 - Obsidian

 ## Steps

 ### Step 1: Clone the GitHub repository to your local machine

 1.1.
 Go to https://github.com/ and navigate to the repository you want to clone.
 1.2.
-Click the "<> Code" button, then copy the URL shown under "HTTPS" tab.
+Click the `<> Code` button, then copy the URL shown under "HTTPS" tab.
 1.3.
 Open GitHub Desktop app.
 1.4.
 Click on "File" in the menu bar, then select "Clone repository...".
 1.5.
 In the popup, select the URL tab and paste the URL you just copied.
 Then, specify a local path where you want the files to be saved.